Appendix A Garden Journaling

 Scale is the proportion between two sets of dimensions—for example, the height and width of a tree compared to a house, or the size of a plant container compared to an entryway.
 Carefully consider both the mature height and spread before including a plant in the landscape (Figure 19–2).
 If the full-grown size is too large, a plant can overwhelm the design.
 If plants remain small at maturity, they may look inappropriate as a background border.

 Balance refers to creating equal visual weight on either side of a focal point, creating a pleasing integration of elements.
 There are two types of balance: symmetrical and asymmetrical.
-Symmetrical balance describes a formal balance with everything on one axis, duplicated or mirrored on the other side.
+Symmetrical balance describes a formal balance with everything on one axis, duplicated or mirrored on both sides.
 Symmetry is commonly seen in formal gardens (Figure 19–3).
 Asymmetrical balance describes an equilibrium achieved by using different objects.
 For example, if a large box is placed on one side of a scale, it can be counterbalanced by several smaller boxes placed on the other side.
 Asymmetrical balance occurs in landscaping when a large existing tree or shrub needs to be balanced out by a grouping or cluster of smaller plants (Figure 19–4).
 Balance can also be achieved by using color or texture.